Facilitator of Final Wishes

 Being "caught in the middle" is a common sentiment for today's family members.
 There is a tremendous amount of stress and pressure to care for children and aging parents at the same time.
 When a medical crisis occurs, decisions often have to be made quickly.
 Becoming educated before the crisis can ease the stress on all members of a family, including the loved one in crisis.

-In this role, I meet face to face with family members in person, if possible, or Skype for out-of-town members, to facilitate the needed conversations and assist in acquiring paperwork.
+In this role, I meet face to face with family members in person, if possible, or Skype, face time, and zoom for out-of-town members, to facilitate the needed conversations and assist in acquiring paperwork.

-The goal is to discuss long term planning for loved ones to ensure individuals age with dignity, and family members can honor their wishes.
+The goal is to discuss long term planning for loved ones to ensure individuals age with dignity and safety, and family members can honor their wishes.

 Again, I know that you do not know me personally so I have included comments from people below.